javl/InstaxBLE/readme.md

 <img align="right" style="margin:10px" src="https://github.com/javl/Instax-Bluetooth/blob/main/instax-bluetooth.gif?raw=true">

-## Control your Instax Mini Link printer from Python
+## Control your Instax Link printer from Python

-This module can be used to control your Instax bluetooth printer from Python.
+This module can be used to control your Instax bluetooth printer (**Mini**, **Square** and **Wide**) from Python.
 Create an issue if you run into any trouble, but please read the rest of this readme first.

 Did you find this script useful?
 Feel free to support my open source software:

 ![GitHub Sponsor](https://img.shields.io/github/sponsors/javl?label=Sponsor&logo=GitHub)

+Don't need a whole Python script and just want to print?
+[This website](https://instax-link-web.vercel.app/) based on InstaxBLE lets you print to your Instax printer straight from your browser (repo [over here](https://github.com/linssenste/instax-link-web)).

 ### Supported printer models
-This script has been tested with the Instax Mini Link and the Instax Square Link, but should also work with the Mini Link 2 and Wide Link.
-I'm unsure about some of the other models, but maybe?
-If you have a different model let met know if this code works for you.
-If it doesn't you can find some info on recording the bluetooth data between your phone and the printer [here (Android)](https://github.com/javl/InstaxBLE/issues/4#issuecomment-1484123671) and [here (IOS)](https://github.com/jpwsutton/instax_api/issues/21#issuecomment-751651250).
+This script has been tested with the Instax Mini Link, Instax Square Link and Instax Wide Link.
+I'm unsure about the other bluetooth models; if you have a different model please let met know if this code works for you.
+If needed you can find some info on recording the bluetooth data between your phone and the printer [here (Android)](https://github.com/javl/InstaxBLE/issues/4#issuecomment-1484123671) and [here (IOS)](https://github.com/jpwsutton/instax_api/issues/21#issuecomment-751651250).
 The IOS logs are strongly prefered as Android uses a slightly different way of communicating.

-@ Fuijfilm: feel free to send some of your other models if you want me to support those as well ;)
+@ Fuijfilm: feel free to send me some of your other models if you want me to support those as well ;)

+Do you have an older **WIFI** printer instead?
+Try [Instax-api](https://github.com/jpwsutton/instax_api).

 | Model | Tested |
 | --- | --- |